Intro

 Before I start, I want to only bring a couple of definitions to speak the same language.

 Pseudo-qualified keyword (or pseudo-namespaced keyword, or conventionally-namespaced keyword, entity-namespaced keyword): These keywords look like they are qualified, but their namespace doesn’t correspond to any actual Clojure namespace.
-An example might be :person/name, where person isn’t necessarily a valid namespace in the codebase but serves to categorize the name keyword.
+An example might be :person/name

 (qualified-keyword? :person/name) ;;=> true ; pseudo-qualified keyword